Eye Health Central

 Proper Care And Safe Handling Are Essential

-How to wear contact lenses safely can be broken down into some simple rules, some are definite red lights, and some are cautionary notes to wear contact lenses safely we recommend
+How to wear contact lenses safely can be broken down into some simple rules, some pose high risks, some are cautionary notes, and some are definitely encouraged.
+Our optometrist recommends the traffic light system to help you wear contact lenses safely.

 Green Lights, or Do's